Collaborative meeting notes platform Hugo nabs seed funding from Google, Slack – TechCrunch

 Hugo is a collaborative note-taking app focused on sharing meeting notes across teams within companies to reduce redundancy and improve information accessibility.

-The startup’s founders tell TechCrunch they’ve closed a $6.1 million seed round led by Google’s AI-focused investment fund, Gradient Ventures.
+The startup’s founders tell TechCrunch they’ve closed a $6.1 million seed round led by Google’s AI-focused investment fund, Gradient Ventures .
 Slack Fund, Founder Collective and Entrée Capital also participated in the raise.

 Hugo’s software is structured around ensuring that insights from important meetings don’t die in a user’s notepad app or one-off Google Docs files.
 There are plenty of startups building wiki software, including heavy hitters like Notion, which recently reached a $2 billion valuation.
 Hugo’s innovation is a platform that integrates more deeply within a user’s calendar, recognizing things like past notes from a meeting with a specific person.